bradiporitmico/affittocertificato_api/README.md

 ## Response structure

-API calls always return a structured response, as in the exampled below:
+API calls always return a structured response, as in the example below:
 ```json
 {
     "success": true,